Mudhugauv: Plot

-CI Pathmanabhan's father-in-law ends up hostage with Rambo's team, and the police then set up a meeting with Rambo through Kumari and Putheri on Rambo's hotel terrace.
+Padayappa's father-in-law ends up hostage with Rambo's team, and the police then set up a meeting with Rambo through Kumari and Putheri on Rambo's hotel terrace.
 Rambo calls Bharath's number (which Putheri has obtained) and it keeps ringing.
 Unexpectedly, Bharath comes to the hotel's terrace to discuss with Ganga their problem of confirming whether she is pregnant through a pregnancy test kit and switches off his phone.
 Everyone on the terrace is frozen and unsure of how to respond.
-Knowing Ganga isn't pregnant, Bharath looks to kiss someone, sees Rambo, and runs towards him to kiss; they both fall.
+Knowing Ganga isn't pregnant, Bharath looks to kiss someone, sees Rambo and runs towards him to kiss; they both fall.
 Immediately, a shootout starts between the Police and Rambo's gang.
 Bharath and Ganga escape through the staircase.
 Rambo follows and corners them near a balcony.
-Pathmanabhan fires his gun; it distracts Rambo, he slips on urine from his detached catheter, and falls from the balcony to the sea.
+Padayappa fires his gun; which distracts Rambo, he slips on his urine from his detached catheter and falls from the balcony to the sea.
 Police round up Rambo's gang and try to find Rambo's body but are unable to find it.
 The policemen involved are promised promotions from political leaders.
 Bharath, back at home after legal proceedings, promises (at his mother's insistence) before his late father's photo to not kiss anyone whom he doesn't know.
 It is revealed that his father, Chandran, happens to be the same man whom Rambo was shown murdering in his early days at the beginning of the film.

 In the credits, it is shown that Rambo is washed up on a beach and a couple of cannibals are surrounding him.
 The scene cuts to blank as Rambo awakens right in time to see one of their women about to kiss him.